 Heart rate monitoring is one of the most sought-after features in smartwatches today.
-The best-selling Samsung Galaxy Watch and the Apple Watch provide users with the ability to measure and monitor their heart rate.
+The best-selling Samsung Galaxy Watch and the Apple Watch provide users with the ability to measure and monitor their heart rates.

 However, there are some differences in continuous heart rate monitoring in these two top-of-the-line smartwatches.

-This article explores heart rate monitoring as it pertains to the Samsung Galaxy Watch and the Apple Watch and highlights differences.
+This article explores heart rate monitoring as it pertains to the Samsung Galaxy Watch and the Apple Watch and highlights their differences.

 - 1 Can Samsung Galaxy Watch assist with continuous heart rate monitoring?

 - 2 How to set up Continuous Heart Rate monitoring on Samsung Galaxy Watch?